 - Mendocino Coast Botanical Gardens has an extensive selection of Magnolias.

 - Wild mushrooms abound at Mendocino Coast Botanical Gardens in the autumn.

 - Our Perennial Garden provides a pleasing display of an unusually large number of perennials, as well as woody specimens.

-- Our Succulent Garden is a showcase of plants that are drought-tolerant while offering variation in texture and color year-round.
+- Our Succulent and Mediterranean Garden is a showcase of plants that are drought-tolerant while offering variation in texture and color year-round.

 - The Mendocino Coast Botanical Gardens Vegetable Garden and Orchard is a working model of sustainability and best practices.
 Our demonstration garden provides thousands of pounds of produce for our local food bank, in addition to produce for Rhody's Garden Café.